 This treatment applies radiation internally directly on the tumor location.
 Brachytherapy delivers a higher dose of radiation to help destroy the main mass of tumor cells in a more concentrated fashion.
-Abbott Northwestern offers both high dose brachytherapy (HDR) and traditional seed implant brachytherapy (prostate treatments.)
+Abbott Northwestern offers high-dose brachytherapy (HDR).

 This is a one-time, noninvasive procedure that administers precise, high doses of radiation to cranial abnormalities.
 Stereotactic radiosurgery uses computer imaging to precisely locate the lesions in three dimensions.

 This treatment method delivers radiation to cranial tumors over a number of days, reducing radiation exposure of nearby structures.
 The procedure is important for treating lesions near radiosensitive tissues.